jasper-zanjani/notes/certs/net+.md

 - **`CNAME`**: canonical name of an alias
 - **Pointer (`PTR`)** records are used for **reverse lookup**, that is resolving IP address to hostnames. [[1](#sources): 69]

+## Backups
+Backup types
+- Full
+- Incremental: backup of data that has changed since the previous incremental backup
+- Differential: backup of data that has changed since the last full backup
+- Snapshot: read-only copy of data, frozen at a point in time

 ## Commands
 ### arp command